The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-William Wilberforce, the politician and religious writer, was instrumental in the abolition of slavery in Britain in 1807.
+William Wilberforce, the politician and religious writer, was instrumental in the abolition of slavery in Britain.
 This free course explores Wilberforce's career and writings and assesses their historical significance.
 In particular, it examines the contribution that Evangelicalism, the religious tradition to which Wilberforce belonged, made in the transitions between the Enlightenment and Romanticism.
 Throughout it relates Wilberforce's career and writings to wider social and cultural developments in Britain, with special regard for British reaction to the French Revolution.

 After studying this course, you should be able to: